metadatacenter/cedar-manual/docs/_sections/a5/1_creating_the_metadata_form_instance_for_filling.md

 perform a search to bring the template into view in the List or Cards workspace view.

-There are two variants to create a new metadata instance from the Workspace view: either click on the metadata tag to the right side of the template box, or click on the dropdown menu (the kebab, *:*) and select Populate Template.
+There are two variants to create a new metadata instance from the Workspace view: either click on the metadata tag to the right side of the template box (Item 1), or click on the dropdown menu (Item 2a, the kebab, `:`) and select Populate Template (Item 2b).

-_TODO_: highlighted graphic
 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/template-population-annotated-20191119.png){:width="60%" class="centered"}